New to Telerik UI for WinForms? Download free 30-day trial

 Custom theme as Default

-Since it is possible to build your own custom style, it is possible to specify this theme as default.
-We will use the same API to load client's themes defined in their own assemblies: Creating a theme component
+It is also possible to set a client's custom theme as default theme in an application.
+As we provide an apportunity for our clients to build their own custom style theme, we can use the same API to load client's theme defined in their own assemblies: Creating a theme component

-Imagine a client creates a theme with name LightCoral.
-Besides the theme name, the App.config will also need the theme type and theme assembly name.
+Let's say there is a custom Windows11CompactLightBlue theme created, which is a variation of the basic Windows11Compact theme.
+Besides the theme name, the App.config will also need the theme type and theme assembly name, version, culture, and public key token:

 default-theme006